pranamg/PythonInExcel/docs/06-Visualization_03-Relationship Plots (Scatter, Pair Plot, Heatmap).md

-Okay, let's explore **Visualization - 3.
-Relationship Plots (Scatter, Pair Plot, Heatmap)**.
+**Visualization - 3.
+Relationship Plots (Scatter, Pair Plot, Heatmap)**

-These visualizations are crucial for understanding how different variables in your dataset relate to each other.
+Relationship plots reveal how different variables in your dataset interact with each other.
+This guide covers three powerful visualization types:
-*   **Scatter Plots:** Show the relationship between two numerical variables.
+*   **Scatter Plots:** Visualize relationships between two numerical variables
-*   **Pair Plots:** Display scatter plots for every pair of numerical variables in a dataset, and often histograms or KDE plots on the diagonal to show individual variable distributions.
-Useful for quick exploration of many relationships.
+*   **Pair Plots:** Create a matrix of scatter plots for all numerical variable pairs, with distribution plots on the diagonal
-*   **Heatmaps:** Commonly used to visualize correlation matrices, showing the strength and direction of pairwise relationships between numerical variables in a compact grid format.
+*   **Heatmaps:** Display correlation matrices to show the strength and direction of relationships between variables

-Your `piplist.txt` includes `pandas`, `numpy`, `seaborn`, and `matplotlib`, providing all the necessary functions for these tasks.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas`, `numpy`, `seaborn`, and `matplotlib` to create these visualizations.

 **Step 1: Generate Sample Data for Relationship Plots**